Wondering how cerebral palsy affects the elderly?

 The tighter your muscles get, the more limited your range of motion will become.
 This can make it progressively more difficult to move.

-Severe spasticity places significant strain on the musculoskeletal system and can even result in the inability to walk.
+Severe spasticity places significant strain on the musculoskeletal system and can even result in the inability to walk or to functionally use the arms and hands.

 While everyone experiences the effects of aging, it’s suggested that people with cerebral palsy experience aging at an accelerated rate.